travelester/site-capstone/reflections/reflection5.md

 ## Reflection Questions

-* How was the pacing of the capstone project? (i.e too slow, just right, too fast)
+* How was the pacing of the capstone project? (i.e too slow, just right, too fast) The pacing felt just about right for our capacities: we added a few major features each week, and iterated over

 * To what extent did your plan change over the course of development?
 Knowing that you know now, what would you do differently if you were starting over?